Ryan Ward (lacrosse)

-Ryan Ward (born September 26, 1980) is a former lacrosse player in the National Lacrosse League.
+Ryan Ward (born September 26, 1980) is a Canadian-American former professional lacrosse player.
 Ward played 11 seasons in the NLL with the Philadelphia Wings, Minnesota Swarm, and Edmonton Rush.
 He retired after the 2014 season.

 Ward is a two-time Mann Cup winner (in 2003 and 2005) with the Victoria Shamrocks of the Western Lacrosse Association.
 In 2003, he was awarded the Western Lacrosse Association MVP award.
 Ward was also a junior high Physical Education teacher in Owatonna, Minnesota.
 He is also the founder of Twin Cities Lacrosse; a lacrosse club based in the southwest metro area of Minnesota.

 Beginning and overview

 Ward has been playing lacrosse since the age of three.
 For the last 25 years, he has played in top indoor and outdoor leagues across North America.
 He has spent most of his free time coaching youth lacrosse camps and clinics throughout the Twin Cities.
 Ward currently resides in Chanhassen, Minnesota.
 He is also the Varsity Head Coach of the Eden Prairie High School lacrosse team.